freydin-kirill/coding-challenges/README.md

-# coding_challenges
+# Coding Challenges

-This repository contains solutions to coding challenges from websites like LeetCode, Coderbyte, etc.
+**This repository contains solutions to online coding challenges from various websites.
+The coding problems solved so far are as follow:**
+- [x]